Many different factors can affect your concussion recovery time.

 - Take notes.
 Write down, or have someone else write down, anything you need to remember.
 This lets you rest your short-term memory skills, which use up a lot of brain power.

 - Don’t drive.
 It is not safe to drive while you are recovering from a concussion.
-Not only does it put a lot of strain on your brain, but your reaction time and hand-eye coordination could be impaired from your injury.
-So let someone else take the wheel until you are completely recovered.
+Not only does it put a lot of strain on your brain, a concussion impairs your reaction time and hand-eye coordination.
+So let someone else take the wheel for a while.

 - Limit lights and sounds.
 After a concussion, your brain will be sensitive to bright light and loud noises.
 To give your brain a chance to heal, it is a good idea to stay away from those things for a little while.